timmytheman123/The-Unb-Code/README.md

 some problems that may happen
 * if you cannot see bookmarks press crl shift b
 * make sure that you open it on a site like schoology because some websites dont work with it
-* do not refresh or the page will revert